 Georgia has made Livestrong.com’s unfortunate list as one of the five worst states for allergies.
 Pollen, one of the biggest allergy offenders, thrives in our generally warm, humid climate.
-Goldenrod, clover and ragweed, and oak, cedar, slippery elm and pine trees are all prevalent in this area, and produce a lot of pollen.
+Goldenrod, clover and ragweed, oak, cedar, slippery elm, and pine trees are all prevalent in this area and produce a lot of pollen.
 Our subtropical climate also promotes mold-related allergens.

 In addition to outdoor allergens, there are a number of indoor allergens many of us deal with year-round.
 These include pet allergens, dust mites, cockroaches and indoor molds.
-Then there are allergies to foods like shellfish, milk, eggs, soy, wheat, peanuts and tree nuts, which, if consumed, can be allergy triggers for some people.
+Then there are allergies to foods like shellfish, milk, eggs, soy, wheat, peanuts and tree nuts, which, if consumed, can be trigger strong reactions for some people.